by Charlotte W. Thomas, LCSW

-Cognitive Behavior Therapy (CBT) is a great first line and evidence based treatment for many diagnoses – depression, anxiety, and of course, eating disorders.
+Cognitive Behavior Therapy (CBT) is a great first line and evidence-based treatment for many diagnoses – depression, anxiety, and of course, eating disorders.
 For many individuals, including children and adolescents, who are newly diagnosed with an eating disorder, CBT should be considered as a best-practice starting place.

-In a simplified way, Dialectical Behavior Therapy (DBT) can be described as a working partnership between CBT and mindfulness practices that guide individuals away from polarization of thoughts, emotions, and behaviors.
+In a simplified way, Dialectical Behavior Therapy (DBT) can be described as a working partnership between CBT and mindfulness practices that guide individuals away from the polarization of thoughts, emotions, and behaviors.
 This practice of pulling away from polarization is where the ‘dialectical’ of DBT comes from.
 DBT also places more focus on behaviors and eliciting new behaviors than CBT, which places more emphasis on thoughts.